berkeley-biosense/website/contents/articles/Biosignals as social cues: Designing color-changing clothing displays to probe alternative representations of physiological signals/index.md

 ---
-title: Biosignals as social cues
+title: Using color-changing fabrics to explore biosignals as social cues
 author: Noura Howell, Laura Devendorf and Kimiko Ryokai
 date: 2016-05-07
 template: article.jade
 ---

 Prevailing trends in biosensing promote individualistic, algorithmically defined emotions, wellness, and self-improvement.
 My stance is that this alone is far too limiting.
 Designs should embrace and explore a multiplicity of values, experiences, and interpretations.
 Interpretation, moreover, is inextricable from representation, and materiality shapes information representation.
 So, drawing from an alternative lens that foregrounds contextually situated interpretation, I design biosensing representations with properties unlike those of typical data visualizations or screens by leveraging the physical properties of dynamic materials, such as the slow, non-light-emitting color changes of thermochromic fabrics.
 Embedding these displays in clothing brings in associations around personal style, self-presentation, and the body, which may further shift interpretations.